Azaila: History

 Its parish is dedicated to Nuestra Señora del Rosario (Our Lady of the Rosary), although according to studies published by Pascual Madoz in the mid-19th century and professor Antonio, it was originally dedicated to Saint Peter the Martyr.

 The architecture dates from the 17th century, baroque style, which was commissioned by the Dukes of Híjar, whose shield can be seen above the church door.
 The work is basically masonry and brick, incorporating a closed nave with a semi-annular vault with lunettes, and at the head of the church is a tower with five bodies.
 After the summer of 1936 all of the interior decoration disappeared, although it has recently been recovered.

 With respect to the population, 20 homes were registered in 1489, which had reduced to 12 by 1495.
 All of them were Muslim.
 After the ejection of the Moors, the community was left almost empty, with 86 homes abandoned.
-430 people, as recorded in transition 11, joined together at Azaila with people from neighbouring communities of Cuarte and Rodén, before continuing to Samper de Calanda, a distance of three leagues, and then passing through Caspe and Maella, the last settlement in Aragon.
+430 people, as recorded in transition 11, joined at Azaila with people from neighbouring communities of Cuarte and Rodén, before continuing to Samper de Calanda, a distance of three leagues, and then passing through Caspe and Maella, the last settlement in Aragon.
 From there they travelled to the port of Los Alfaques, to the south of Tortosa, from which they sailed to the north of Africa.

 From the record of the homes in 1645 until 1718 the population remained constant with 8 homes, with 72 people in 1776.

 During the mid-19th century, according to Pascual Madoz, Azaila had 100 houses, 116 neighbours and 467 souls, with a stable population of around 400 neighbours.
 From 1970 to the last third of the 20th century, there were 363 inhabitants, at which point a steady drop of the population commenced, to the beginning of the 21st century when the population was around 200 people.

 Nowadays, the economic activity centres on agriculture.